EricCrosson/install-github-release-binary/README.md

 # install-github-release-binary

-**install-github-release-binary** is an opinionated GitHub Action for adding a binary from a GitHub release to your CI `$PATH`.
+**install-github-release-binary** is an opinionated GitHub Action for adding a binary from a GitHub Release to your CI `$PATH`.

 The primary goals are, in order of priority: